 Tribal belonging is a basic and objective characteristic of people as it contains full geographic and genetic interconnection.
 Social organization which leads to common language and culture arises only in this interconnection… It is obvious that people originality is impossible to hold without peculiar soul atmosphere communicated by own language .(JAROMÍR KORČAK, 1940, 6.)

 Tribe arises from a consolidation of tribal communities with a tendency towards endogamy(BROMLEY Y.V., 1986, 431).
 This trend contributes to the fact that certain anthropological traits were fixed and spread in different tribes. one or several tribes constituting one ethnic community.
 One or several tribes constituting one ethnic community can populate one habitat.
 Geographical features of the habitat (mainly natural boundaries) influence the association of separate ethnic foci in only community with distinct linguistic, cultural and social peculiarities.
-Such a process in these habitats may occur more than once, so they can be called ethno-producing areas.
+With repeated population changes in areas such a process can occur every time.

 Map of Ethno-producing areas in Eastern Europe illustrating alternation of substratum influences.